 Menikdena Archeological Reserve (මැණික්දෙන පුරාවිද්යා රක්ෂිතය සහ වෘක්ෂෝද්යානය)

-RATE THIS LOCATION :1 Star2 Stars3 Stars4 Stars5 Stars (3 votes, average: 3.33 out of 5)
+RATE THIS LOCATION :1 Star2 Stars3 Stars4 Stars5 Stars (5 votes, average: 3.00 out of 5)

 Loading...

-The history of Menikdena Monastery dates back to the time of King Kithsiri Megha (555-573 AD) but some archeologists believe this monastery dates back as far as 3rd to 4th century AD.
+The history of Menikdena Monastery dates back to the time of King Kithsiri Megha (555-573 AD) but some archaeologists believe this monastery dates back as far as the 3rd to 4th century AD.
 From the beginning, it served as a home to recluse arahants from this time and was known as Budugama.

-Menikdena is is made in the form of a pabbatha vihara architecture.
-Archaeologists believe that Pabbata Vihara were built merging with a natural rock formation.
+Menikdena is made in the form of a pabbatha vihara architecture.
+Archaeologists believe that Pabbata Vihara was built by merging with a natural rock formation.
 These are built by arranging several rectangular building areas (courtyards) at different levels surrounded by water.
 In the upper courtyard itself are the four sacred buildings arranged in specific order.
 In the ancient architecture book ‘Manju Sri Bhashitha Vastuvidyawa” (මඤ්ජු ශ්රී භාෂිත වාස්තුවිද්යාව) written in Sanskrit, these buildings and standards are well explained.

 The basic feature of these monasteries is a large rectangular precinct or sacred quadrangle which contains the four major shrines, a stupa, a bodhighara, a patimaghara and a prasada which has been identified as the uposathaghara.
 VijayaramayaPankuliya AsokaramayaPacina Tissa Pabbatha ViharayaPuliyankulama Pabbata Viharaya (Pubbaramaya)Toluvila and Vessagiriya are the temples of this tradition in Anuradhapura.
 Kaludiya Pokuna (Dhakkinagiri Viharaya) in DambullaLahugala Magul Maha Viharaya, Menikdena, Pulukunava in the Gal Oya valley, a group of shrines at the foot of the rock at Sigiriya and Moragoda in Padaviya are the other provincial sites where Pabbata Vihara have been identified.
 (Bandaranayake, 1974).

 Records also indicate that Menikdena was used as a military base by King Vijayabahu I (1110 – 1111 AD) during his campaign against the Cholas and that it also served the same purpose during the campaign of King Parakramabahu I against King Gajabahu II (1132 – 1153 AD).
-A large camp site could be seen on top of the Nikula – Bibile hill above the Etha Bandi Wewa tank.
+A large campsite could be seen on top of the Nikula-Bibile hill above the Etha Bandi Wewa tank.
 Legend has it that the name ‘Atha-Bandi’ came into usage with the Royal Elephant of King Vijayabahu I having been rested there.

 The entrance to the monastery is from the Menikdena Tank side.
-Six wide granite steps flanked by guard stones and a blank moonstone makes up the entrance.
+Six wide granite steps flanked by guard stones and a blank moonstone make up the entrance.
 On the right before the steps is a granite pillar inscription.

 On the left to the entrance is the Stupa which is built on a large high platform.
-The entrance is a set of granite steps with guard-stones .
+The entrance is a set of granite steps with guard stones.
 At the top on the sides of the steps is a carved animal which is not very clear.
 Only the dome of the stupa remains of three of the four Ayakas has been partially restored but one has been left as it was found.
 Only one Buddha statue remains in a reasonably good state, probably the one discovered during the excavations status above.

 Yupa gala of the stupa has been taken out and lies on the floor.
 Around the stupa are dilapidated stone carved with the Siri Pathula and a broken stone lamp.